 In general, nature shows a strong preference for diversity rather than uniformity, and genetic systems appear engineered so as to promote diversity.
 Within the same species males and females each have their distinct genetic endowment.
 When they reproduce, their chromosomes are shuffled to produce a being that is unique.
 Further individuality arises from the fact that genomes (genetic programs) mutate over time.

 Extreme diversity can also occur in organisms that do not reproduce sexually.
+One of the greatest mysteries for Darwinism is how bdelloid rotifers – which are all female and do not reshuffle their genes when they reproduce – can nonetheless have ended up with more than 500 species (Nowell et al. 2018).
 The greatest within-species variability occurs in bacteria.
-Strains of the same species can vary by up to 30% in gene content, raising questions as to whether they should even be regarded as the same species (Konstantinidis & Tiedje 2005).
-In the case of E. coli the number of genes held in common by nine sampled genomes was 3,050; the number of unique genes exceeded 8,000.
+Strains of the same species can vary by up to 30% in gene content (Konstantinidis & Tiedje 2005).
+In the case of E. coli the number of genes held in common by nine sampled genomes was 3050; the number of unique genes exceeded 8000.

 In other organisms diversity is most obviously expressed by the differences which define species.
 Passerines, for example, which include finches, number 4 suborders, around 120 families and more than five thousand species.
 Beetles number 4 suborders, 168 families and hundreds of thousands of species.

 Although the code is optimal for minimising the effect of translational errors, mutations of the program do occur.
 Potentially harmful errors occur every time a cell divides, but are corrected during replication by elaborate and highly effective proof-reading systems and subsequently by mismatch repair systems.
 Further damage to DNA may occur in adult life, for example as a result of exposure to toxins, carcinogens, or ultraviolet light.
 To deal with such contingencies, genomes call on a variety of damage-detection and repair mechanisms, including base excision repair, nucleotide excision repair, mismatch repair, non-homologous end-joining and homologous recombination.